-The Theatre Arts TMC was approved by the Chancellor's Office in Spring 2014.
+The Theatre Arts TMC was approved by the Chancellor's Office in Spring 2014 and implemented Fall 2015.

 In Spring 2013, the Department Chair completed a detailed study of current curriculum offerings at all CSUs and UCs offering theatre courses.
 While there is still considerable variation throughout the state regarding what constitutes lower division coursework, our curriculum aligns well with most programs.